Home Sleep Study vs Lab Sleep Study: Which One Do You Really Need?

 A home sleep study or lab polysomnography – which one do you actually need?
-If you’re struggling with loud snoring or waking up tired, choosing between these two tests can be confusing.

-A home study, sometimes referred to as a “Level 2 sleep study,” is mostly enough to diagnose OSA (Obstructive Sleep Apnea); however, a more detailed Level 1 or lab polysomnography may be necessary for some cases.
+A home study, sometimes referred to as a Level 2 sleep study, is often enough to diagnose obstructive sleep apnea in many patients.
+However, some cases may still require a more detailed Level 1 hospital or sleep lab polysomnography.

 Home sleep study versus lab polysomnography comparison for sleep apnea testing